Albemarle Corporation (ALB) can beat the pack with these strategies

-In Thursday’s session, Albemarle Corporation (NYSE:ALB) marked $295.68 per share, up from $287.88 in the previous session.
-While Albemarle Corporation has overperformed by 2.71%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, ALB rose by 26.27%, with highs and lows ranging from $291.48 to $169.93, whereas the simple moving average jumped by 29.65% in the last 200 days.
+Albemarle Corporation (NYSE:ALB) closed Tuesday at $272.77 per share, down from $284.97 a day earlier.
+While Albemarle Corporation has underperformed by -4.28%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, ALB rose by 15.10%, with highs and lows ranging from $298.17 to $169.93, whereas the simple moving average jumped by 19.48% in the last 200 days.

 3 Tiny Stocks Primed to Explode